grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 When looking at the environment this can be described as a working site.
 Within this context it is important that the is a state of stability.
-Currently the Apache _Web Framework_ looks like most developed and stable _Framework_.
+Currently the Apache _Web-Framework_ looks like most developed and stable _Framework_.
 Nginx comes close but because there is a lot less information available it is difficult to see what state is has.
 The first choice should be Apache and adding Nginx later on as a valid alternative.